jelockro/100-Days-of-Code/r2-log.md

 [added 01-22] On Monday I continued working with data structures including hash-tables and read a lot of java documentation, and tried my hand at some example coding questions.
 I pushed my work to https://github.com/jelockro/technical-interview-study

+### R2D20 - 01-22-2019
+I have updated my goal to 11 commits a day.
+I really like that shade of green on the github commit map.